Just enter your details and we’ll send you an email with all the information you need to set up your own fundraising page on JustGiving. Simple.

 At Macmillan we take the safety and wellbeing of children seriously, so Game Heroes is now only open to participants aged 18 and over.

-You can hold your Game Heroes event whenever you like in 2017, although most Game Heroes marathons will taking place between April-June.
+You can hold your Game Heroes event whenever you like in 2018, although most Game Heroes marathons will take place September-November.

 How do I receive donations?